CraftedPvP/DiamondBank/README.md

 1. Clone the repo or download it as a `.zip`
 2. Open the cloned repo or extracted folder in your command prompt/terminal
-3. Type in `make` in the root folder to compile using make.
+3. Type in `make` in the root folder to compile using make and run the executable.
-4. Type `make run` to run the program

 ### Via CMake

 1. Clone the repo or download it as a `.zip`
 2. Open the cloned repo or extracted folder in your command prompt/terminal
-3. Call `cmake-setup.bat` to build and run the program.
+3. Call `cmake-setup.bat` to build using CMake and run the program.

 ## Available commands
 ```
 ## The make way ##
-# compiles the project
+# Builds the project and runs the executable
 make

+# Builds the project only
+make build

-# runs the program
+# Runs the program
 make run

-# cleans the output files
+# Cleans the output files
 make clean

 --

 ## The CMake way ##
-# Build and run
+# Builds the project and runs the executable
 cmake-setup.bat

-# Build only
+# Builds the project only
 cmake-setup.bat build

-# Run only
+# Run the executable only
 cmake-setup.bat run

-# Clean only
+# Clean the project only
 cmake-setup.bat clean
 ```